dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 This method sets an issuer to be checked in the JWT token.

 ### setPem($pem)
-This method sets the public certificate that will be used to check the JWT token.
-This is useful when you want to verify against a locally saved certificate.
+This method sets the public key that will be used to check the JWT token.
+This is useful when you want to verify against a locally saved key.

 ### setNonce($nonce)
 This method sets a nonce to be checked in the JWT token.